BP cuts spending by quarter, lowers U.S. shale output

 Graphic: BP 2019 cashflow Image, here

-Oil prices dropped by 65% in the first quarter as a result of a big fall in demand following movement restrictions imposed on billions of people around the world to limit the spread of the coronavirus.
+Oil prices dropped by 65% in the first quarter of the year as a result of a sharp drop in demand following movement restrictions on more than 3 billion people around the world to limit the spread of the coronavirus.

-The price war between top oil producers Saudi Arabia and Russia added to pressure on prices as the two countries boosted supply to try to win market share.
+A price war between top oil producers Saudi Arabia and Russia further weakened the sector as the two nations increase supplies to try to win market share.

-BP also plans to introduce $2.5 billion of cost savings by the end of 2021 through the digitalisation and integration of its businesses.
-Looney said BP would not cut jobs in the next three months.
+BP said it plans to introduce $2.5 billion of cost savings by the end of 2021 through the digitalisation and integration of its businesses.
+Last week Looney said BP would not cut jobs in the next three months.

 The company’s $15 billion asset disposal programme targeted by mid-2021 remains on track, but completion of deals already announced, including the $5.6 billion sale of BP’s Alaska assets to Hilcorp [HILCO.UL], may face delays, it said.